tdkeating/young_adult_alcohol_use/README.md

 - script which uses `new_data.rds` to get descriptive statistics from analysis.
 - summary of predictor variables
 - mean and std dev of days_drank and days_heavy_drank for each depression category
-- distributions of subject's answers to days_drank and days_heavy_drank
+- distributions of subject answers to days_drank and days_heavy_drank
-- distributions of subject's answers to income and log(income + 1)
+- distributions of subject answers to income and log(income + 1)
-- all created plots and tables are output in Plots_Tables subdirectory
+- all created plots and tables are output in `Plots_Tables` subdirectory

 ### models_and_modelling_assumptions_limitations.R

 - script which runs ordinal logistic regression analysis and checks modelling assumptions on `new_data.rds`
-- all created plots and tables are output in Plots_Tables subdirectory
+- all created plots and tables are output in `Plots_Tables` subdirectory